duterte/Clone-Project-Proxy/README.md

   1. - [x] 1251-6250: 2XL
   1. - [x] 6251+ or Unlimited: 3XL

-- [ ] The resulted value should replace the original tier and returned as response.
+- [x] The resulted value should replace the original tier and returned as response.

+### Testing Plan

+- [x] Tested in local server
+- [ ] Tested remote server
+- [ ] Can make 100 additional request to remote server
+- [ ] server response within 60ms